 Buffets are HUGE business, They are so far from the “loss leaders” we have heard them called.
 The high prices and large numbers of customers make them money-making machines.
 Preparing food on mass is far cheaper than ala carte cooked to order models and the minimal staff needed to run them all add up to one thing. profit.

 It is no accident every hotel has its own Buffet and the competition to attract diners is fierce.
 Buffets make money.
 After all anywhere in the world where large numbers of people need to be fed cheaply the go-to model is the buffet.
 Cruise ships, All-inclusive hotels, weddings, funerals, etc… Big numbers and low cost means a buffet!

-Financially the Casino’s will get the buffets pen as SOON as possible, which just leaves one question, safety.
+Financially the Casinos will get the buffets open as SOON as possible, which just leaves one question, safety.

 Buffets are unsafe and cannot be allowed to Re-Open

 This is one of the biggest misunderstandings there is.
 There is almost nothing inherently unsafe about the buffet model of eating.
-Restaurants in general are fairy good ways to transmit the virus, but with COVID-19 the biggest risk is close contact with other people.
+Restaurants, in general, are fairly good ways to transmit the virus, but with COVID-19 the biggest risk is close contact with other people.
 Buffets are no better or worse than other food establishments and with social distancing measures could be perfectly safe, Vegas buffets are also large open spaces so probably a lot safer and able to handle more people with larger operations easier!